 On August 28, 2019, TLL launched “MITeaches: Fostering Inclusion” in partnership with ICEO.
 This series of workshops and activities aim to support MIT faculty, instructors, and teaching assistants in teaching for equity and academic belonging.

-Our launch event was led by researchers Drs.
+Our launch event, a workshop on creating inclusion and reducing bias, was led by researchers Drs.
 Patricia Devine & Will Cox, who have developed the only experimentally-proven intervention to produce long-term changes in bias.

-Stereotypes, prejudice, and implicit biases have been receiving a great deal of attention, both within our community and nationally.
-Dr. Patricia Devine and Dr. William Cox, two scientific leaders in the study of stereotyping and implicit biases, have put together and empirically tested this evidence-based training, which focuses on addressing intergroup disparities and what individuals can do to reduce implicit or unintentional biases.
+Stereotypes, prejudice, and implicit biases have received a great deal of attention, both within our community and nationally.
+Dr. Patricia Devine and Dr. William Cox, scientific leaders in the study of stereotyping and implicit biases, have put together and empirically tested this evidence-based training, which focuses on addressing intergroup disparities and what individuals can do to reduce implicit or unintentional biases.

 All MIT community members can access the learning module, including the recording of this presentation, via the Atlas Learning Center here.